 There are some times where you will want greater control of the text size, but generally you should allow the reader the option of adjusting the size.

-6) Include Links in the Article – Article text is a great place to use links to other pages within your site as well as links to other websites.
+Article text is a great place to use links to other pages within your site as well as links to other websites.
 Because readers will not always read the entire article, place links in the body of the article where they are applicable.
 This will make it easier for visitors to find all of the content you have on a particular topic.

-7) Use a Blog to Allow Feedback – Most of the current trends online involve some sort of user interaction.
+Most of the current trends online involve some sort of user interaction.
 Blogs provide readers with the ability to ask questions and to comment on postings.
 This type of involvement from readers helps to connect the writer to the audience and to encourage repeat visitors.

-8) Create an RSS Feed to Syndicate Your Writing – Once you’ve mastered the art of writing on the web, RSS feeds can help you deliver that quality writing to more people.
+Once you’ve mastered the art of writing on the web, RSS feeds can help you deliver that quality writing to more people.
 With RSS other websites can syndicate your content.
 Syndication equals greater exposure for you, and quality, up-to-date content for others.
 If you are using a WordPress blog you will automatically have a RSS feed of your posts.

-9) Know Your Audience – Before writing remember to consider who will be reading.
+Before writing remember to consider who will be reading.
 If your website or blog has a very specific audience, industry-related terminology and jargon may be appropriate.
 But if you are writing for a more general audience, be sure to avoid words or phrases that they may not understand.

 Length of the article may also be affected by the target audience.
 Readers that are looking for technical or educational articles will typically be willing to read longer articles than readers who are looking for news or entertainment.

-10) Pay Attention to Text and Background Color – Websites give you the opportunity to use every color imaginable; however, drastic colors and color combinations should be avoided.
+Websites give you the opportunity to use every color imaginable; however, drastic colors and color combinations should be avoided.
 Generally a white or very light-colored background with dark text is easiest for reading from a screen.
 Dark backgrounds with white text can also work.

 Another factor to remember is that some readers may have images turned off in their browser if they have a slow internet connection.
 If your site uses background images to control background color this may cause problems.
 If this is the case, be sure that the text is also readable if the background image is not there.